-Training Director,

-c/o Stan Cassidy Centre for Rehabilitation,

-800 Priestman Street,

-Fredericton, NB, E3B 0C7
+Dr. JoAnne Savoie, L. Psych.
+Training Director, c/o Stan Cassidy Centre for Rehabilitation, 800 Priestman Street, Fredericton, NB, E3B 0C7 Canada Telephone: 506-447-4465 Fax: 506-447-4429 Email: dr.joanne.savoie@horizonNB.ca Website: www.HorizonNB.ca

-Canada

-Telephone: 506-447-4465

-Fax: 506-447-4429

-Email: dr.joanne.savoie@horizonNB.ca

-Website: www.HorizonNB.ca

 Tips for Interviewees

-Applicants who are successfully selected for interview will be contacted by email in early December (following the recommended procedures set out by CCPPP).
-Our interview timeslots will between December 11-22, 2023.
-Interviews will be approximately one hour in length during which interviewees will meet with a panel of three psychologists.
+Applicants selected for interview will be contacted by email in early December (following the recommended procedures set out by CCPPP).
+Our interview time slots will be between December 10-20, 2024.
+Interviews will be about one hour, during which interviewees will meet with two psychologists.
 Interviewees will have the opportunity to meet current interns in a separate virtual Meet and Greet.
 Interns are not part of the selection committee and conversations between our current interns and the interviewees are completely confidential.
-A virtual tour is offered with the Training Director, Dr. JoAnne Savoie, following the interview.
+A group virtual tour is offered with the Training Director, Dr. JoAnne Savoie.

 Considerations related to COVID-19

 Our program understands that the current cohort of applicants may have had disruptions in training related to COVID-19, leaving them with gaps in certain competency areas.
 We encourage applicants to describe these gaps in their cover letter and elaborate on how they wish to address these gaps during the residency year.
 The selection committee will be taking this into consideration as we evaluate goodness of fit and preparedness for residency.
 We anticipate that some applicants will fall short of our usual requirements.
 Consideration will still be given to these applications and weighed alongside goodness of fit, willingness to work on gaps in training and availability of training opportunities during residency to address these gaps.
 We are hopeful that transparent communication about this from both parties will allow everyone to make informed decisions about residency and help you move forward in the last stage of your clinical training.